kyleturman/brownstone/README.md

 For more information on what it includes and how it works, look at `demo/index.html`.

+## General style principles
+- Leans toward using the [BEM syntax](https://css-tricks.com/bem-101/).
+- Uses the `@` modifier syntax for breakpoints.
+For example, `u-p-2@xs u-p-1@md`.
+- Uses prefixes for specific types of classes
+  - `.u-` for utility classes
+  - `.g-` for grid classes
+  - `.js-` for javascript added classes

 ## Including in your project
 You can either...
 - [Download a release](https://github.com/kyleturman/brownstone/releases])